mkatto/CS4641_Group3/README.md

 ### Motivation
 We are currently experiencing the second major economic recession of our lifetimes due to the COVID-19 pandemic.
 In the age of information, the advancement of machine learning algorithms has allowed us to gain more knowledge from global economic data than ever before [1].
 Integrating data analysis with financial data has made tremendous strides in trading, fraud detection, and market forecasting [2].
 These same techniques can be applied on large scale macroeconomic data for countries to find patterns between economic policy and statistics, and unemployment [3].

 The unemployment rate is a common metric used to describe a recession; however, a recession affects many more aspects of a country's economy.
 Our proposal is to use publicly available datasets to collect yearly attributes such as deficit, tax rates, interest rates, minimum wage, etc. and see if there is any clear correlation with the unemployment rate.
 Our main goal is to identify which factors or policies contribute to an increase in unemployment for countries.

+The problem we are trying to solve is how can unemployment rates be predicted using publicly available data of countries’ yearly economic attributes (such as property rights, government integrity, tax burden, etc.) from the past decade?

+### Why is it important and why should we care?
+Economic recessions can have a major negative impact on countries and their citizens.
+If we can learn which combination of economic indicators can predict a recession and increased unemployment, then governments and people can use this information to better prepare for a downturn and inform economic policy makers.

 ### Dataset
 We got our data set from the [Heritage Foundation](https://www.heritage.org/index/explore?view=by-region-country-year&u=637302137906965144).
 The dataset contains thirteen indices of economic freedom for each year.
 These indices include Property Rights, Judicial Effectiveness, Government Integrity, Tax Burden, Government Spending, Fiscal Health, Business Freedom, Labor Freedom, Monetary Freedom, Trade Freedom, Investment Freedom and Financial Freedom.